jason-weiser/pastaquote/README.md

 <!-- DISCLAIMER -->
 ## Disclaimer

 I'm not responsible for what you post with this.
 Please don't use it to post anything hateful or harassing.
-Just because you use this tool does not mean I endorse it in any way.
+Just because you use this tool does not mean I endorse your content in any way.

 Also not responsible if you use this for infringement or any other illegal activity.
 Please use at your own risk/discretion.